cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Roadmap {#roadmap}

-This section presents a general framework for mapping bit strings into points on an elliptic curve.
-To construct these mappings, we rely on three basic
+This section presents a general framework for encoding bit strings to points on an elliptic curve.
+To construct these encodings, we rely on three basic
 functions:

--   The function hash\_to\_base, {0, 1}^\* -> F, maps arbitrary-length bit strings
+-   The function hash\_to\_base, {0, 1}^\* -> F, hashes arbitrary-length bit strings
     to elements of a finite field; its implementation is defined in
     {{hashtobase}}.

 -   The function map\_to\_curve, F -> E, calculates a point on the elliptic curve E from an element of the finite field F over which E is defined.
-    {{encodings}} describes mappings for a range of curve families.
+    {{mappings}} describes mappings for a range of curve families.

--   The function clear\_cofactor, E -> G, maps any point on the curve E to a subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.
+-   The function clear\_cofactor, E -> G, sends any point on the curve E to a subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.

-We describe two high-level encoding functions that map from bit strings to points on an elliptic curve.
+We describe two high-level encoding functions that send bit strings to points on an elliptic curve.
 Although these functions have the same interface, the distributions of the points they produce are different.

 -   Nonuniform encoding (encode\_to\_curve).
-This function maps bit strings to points in G.
+This function encodes bit strings to points in G.
     The distribution of the output is not uniformly random in G.

 ~~~